-Smart Messenger provides our customers a range of responsive templates ready to use for free with their campaigns.
+Smart Messenger provides our customers with a range of responsive templates ready to use for free with their campaigns.
 Alternatively, we can also make something especially for your business with our bespoke template design service for just £149.
-We want to make things easy for our customers, so that they have the time to focus on making their content shine without the hassle.
+We want to make things easy for our customers so that they have the time to focus on making their content shine without the hassle.

 Still have questions?

 Smart Messenger has been around since 2003 and our wealth of experience allows us to provide exceptional advice and support.
 We ensure that our knowledge stays current as digital marketing evolves and our friendly, UK-based team are always happy to talk through your goals so that we can help your business get the results you want.
 Just pick up the phone for advice on how to best utilise email marketing specifically for your business, be it big or small.

 Ready to kickstart your marketing or inspired to explore what else you could achieve?